Disfear

-Bassist Henke Frykman died of cancer on 25 March 2011.
+Bassist Henke Frykman died of cancer on 25 March 2011,and vocalist Tomas Lindberg also died of cancer on 16th of September 2025.

 Influences

 Tomas Lindberg has cited The Ramones, AC/DC, Motörhead, The Wipers, The Dead Boys, The Stooges, Jerry's Kids, Articles of Faith, and Uniform Choice as musical influences, as well as Michel Foucault as a conceptual influence.
 Other bands mentioned as inspirational include Discharge, Entombed, Turbonegro, Zeke, and Anti Cimex.